bmcsfreitas/SecurityStories/Hardcoded_Keys.md

 # User Story - Key Storage

-**Story:** Keys should **never** be stored in application code.
+**Objective:** Keys should **never** be stored in application code.
 An attacker gaining read access to source code shouldn't gain knowledge of application and environment-specific secrets.

 ## Guidance